Navigating Pregnancy with MD Mom: 1st Trimester

 Lastly, my obstetrician calls the 1st trimester “survival mode."
 This analogy gave me relief when I devoured a juicy hamburger in minutes or when I fell asleep at 8PM or when nausea prompted me to excuse myself from important meetings.
 Be patient with yourself and remember these novel hormonal changes are growing that beautiful baby inside of you.

-Dr. Tough-DeSapri delivered a healthy, baby boy in February 2015!
+Dr. Kristi Tough DeSapri delivered a healthy, baby boy in February 2015!

 Be Strong, Be Healthy, Be in Charge!